gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this context, we also fixed the incorrect handling of the `artifact` attribute for [module exclude rules](http://ant.apache.org/ivy/history/latest-milestone/ivyfile/exclude.html).
 For more information see [GRADLE-3147](https://issues.gradle.org/browse/GRADLE-3147).

+### Manually declared facets in eclipse-wtp plugin

+In previous Gradle versions custom declared facets were improperly handled.
+Declaring a custom facet as follows:

+    eclipse {
+        wtp {
+            facet {
+                facet name: 'someNeededFacet', version: '1.3'
+            }
+        }
+    }

+removed all the default facets instead of adding it to the default applied facets.
+This behaviour has been fixed with this version of Gradle.

+This fix was contributed by [Andreas Schmid](https://github.com/aaschmid).

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.